-Born in California, and raised in a half dozen cities across the US and Mexico, Magalí Rabasa now lives in Lawrence, Kansas with her partner and daughter.
-A graduate of the UC Davis Cultural Studies program, she is a professor of Latin American cultural studies at the University of Kansas.
+Born in California, and raised in a half dozen cities across the US, Magalí Rabasa now lives in Portland, Oregon with her partner and kid.
+A graduate of the UC Davis Cultural Studies program, she is a professor of Latin American cultural studies.
 Her research focuses on radical publishing projects in the capital cities of Mexico, Bolivia, Argentina, and Chile, and the kinds of grassroots networks they form.
 Over the past two decades, she's been active in anticapitalist struggles through a range of alternative media projects, student organizing, and Zapatista solidarity networks, mostly in the SF Bay Area and Mexico.

 Peter Garden has been the owner of Turning the Tide Bookstore in the traditional territories of the Cree people, Treaty 6, Saskatoon, Saskatchewan since 2003.
 Peter has been involved in a variety of social and environmental justice issues with a focus on gender, anti-racism, and Indigenous solidarity.
 He is a founding board member of The Stand -Community Organizing Centre which opened in the spring of 2015.
 In 2012 and 2013 he was also a founding member of the Root Down Workers’ Co-operative Cafe.
 He was a producer, community journalist, and webmaster with Making the Links Radio on CFCR 90.5 FM from 2000 to 2006.
 Peter has organized and promoted dozens of community events including film screenings, music festivals, book launches, teach-ins, lectures, and community fora.
 He is a father of two young daughters and an avid disc sport enthusiast.